-MORPC has in the past surveyed its employees to determine those who can fluently speak another language.
+In the past, MORPC has surveyed its employees to determine those who can fluently speak another language.
 We have from time to time utilized staff to record a hotline script in an alternative language.
 Due to changes in personnel, MORPC will conduct another survey to determine employees who are bilingual and include a request for this information in employee orientation.

-Along with the annual tracking of diverse populations in the Diversity & Inclusion Plan, MORPC will track and monitor the efforts to serve LEP populations by the following:
+Along with the annual tracking of diverse populations in the Diversity, Equity & Inclusion Plan, MORPC will track and monitor the efforts to serve LEP populations by the following: